 Remaja on the other hand is a magazine that targets younger people so understandably the section on cookery and recipes is left out but replaced with a section on where to hangout and eateries.
-There is an emphasis on film, video, agony aunt page, celebrities and love relationships.
-There is even a quiz to find out if you woman is a seductress.
-Like the other three magazines, the target audience is Malay Muslim; hence there is a section on Islam.
+The is an emphasis on film, video, agony aunt page, celebrities and love relationships.
+There is even a quiz to find out if one is a seductress.
+Like the other three magazines, the target audience is Malay Muslim, hence there is a section on Islam.
 Since Independence Day falls in this month, this is the only magazine analyzed, to have a section on Merdeka linked to the question of freedom.

-All these magazines needless to say propagate modern lifestyles.
+All these magazines needless to say propagates modern lifestyles.
 The major themes emphasized in all four magazines are affluence, success, romance, sex and sexual conflict.
-Wanita and Jelita emphasize a lifestyle of affluence and consumerism.
-These magazines provide for its readers the lifestyles of the affluent by showing their extravagant wedding parties and ostentatious abode.
-For the readers, these images provide for them pleasure.
-The only way a reader can achieve of what is promised -that is a good lifestyle - is through consumerism, buy what is advertised in these pages.
+Wanita and Jelita emphasizes a lifestyle of affluence and consumerism.
+These magazines provides for its readers the lifestyles of the affluent by showing their extravagant wedding parties and ostentatious abode.
+The only way a reader can appropriate of what is promised -that is a good lifestyle - is through consumerism, buy what is advertised in these pages.
 One reader wrote in to complain that Wanita gives too much space to advertisements and too little on features.
 Another reader pointed out that there is too little coverage of poverty and women who have fought hard during colonial days for independence.

 Women in these pages are defined by appearance and glamour.
 Pretty cover girls are invariably asked the eternal question of marriage or their idea of femininity.
-Jelita cover girl Rozlinda Onn is projected as the demure, good Muslim girl waiting for her knight in the shining amour to sweep her off her feet.
+Jelita cover girl Rozlinda Onn is projected as the demure, good Muslim girl awaiting for her knight in the shining amour to sweep her off her feet.
 She hopes to have good in-laws that will direct her to be a good wife.
 Women are seen to play her role circumscribed with the expectations of religion and class.

 On the other hand Juhana Johari wants very much to be the feminine woman that is defined by beauty, fashion and looks.
 These notions of femininity do not occur in a vacuum.
 They originate from within the social structure.
 There are sets of rules that govern female behavior, women's appearance and expectations of what a woman should be within a society.
-Juhana's notion of femininity is also not isolated from messages of advertisers which are seen through advertisements of beauty products.
-The magazine reinforces and supports what are advertised in the pages of the magazines through its features and editorials.
+Juhana's notion of femininity is also not isolated from messages of advertisers which is seen through advertisements of beauty products.
+The magazines reinforce and support what are advertised in the pages of the magazines through its features and editorials.
 They are by and large preoccupied with how a woman should look and dress.
 As a result the content of magazines rarely poses new questions about women nor directs them into alternative paths and persuasion of who they are.

-Unlike magazines in the west like Cosmopolitan, Elle and New Woman, these two magazines are not sexually explicit.
-These Malay magazines and are more conservative.
-The local English magazines tend to be are more bold and explicit, even featuring cover girls in skimpy swimsuits.
-Sex is always discussed in the context of marriage relationship.
+Unlike magazines in the west like Cosmopolitan, Elle and New Woman, these Malay magazines are not so sexually explicit but are rather more conservative.
+The local English magazines tend to be more bold and explicit, where more flesh is seen for example cover girls in skimpy swimsuits.
+In the Malay magazines that were analysed, sex was discussed in the context of marriage relationship.
 Girls are expected to get married.
-But any hardship in a marriage is to be endured by the women with great fortitude for the sake of the children.
-In Jelita, Wanita, and Feminin & Famili, the notion of a perfect wife and a perfect constantly emerge in its features and replies to letters to the editor.
-This is linked to the idea of patriarchy that emphasizes the role of woman as wife and the traditional nurturance role of women.
+And, any hardship in a marriage is to be endured by the women with great fortitude for the sake of the children.
+In Jelita, Wanita, and Feminin & Famili, the notion of a perfect wife and a perfect mother constantly emerge in its features as well as replies to letters to the editor.
+This emphasizes the patriarchal notion of the role of woman as wife and the traditional nurturance role of women.